-In order to be eligible for financial aid, a student must be enrolled in a degree program.
-Students enrolled in a study abroad program approved for credit by Bloomsburg University may be considered enrolled at Bloomsburg University for the purposes of awarding federal financial aid.
+- Study abroad programs offered for credit by Bloomsburg University may be considered enrolled for the purposes of awarding federal financial aid.

-Satisfactory progress must be maintained by all students to remain eligible for financial aid.
-Students are urged to become familiar with the university's satisfactory progress policy.
+- Satisfactory Academic Progress (SAP) must be maintained to remain eligible for financial aid.
+Please become familiar with our policy as it can affect your funding.

 - Students cannot have any federal education loans in default.
 Check the status of any prior loans.